grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 ### Geodata {#geodata}

-Various geodata from the Swiss Federal Statistical Office and the Swiss Federal Office of Topography (swisstopo) depicting Swiss borders as of 2015 are used herein.
+Various geodata from the Swiss Federal Statistical Office (FSO) and the Swiss Federal Office of Topography (swisstopo) depicting Swiss borders as of 2015 are used herein.

 -   `input/gde-1-1-15.*`: These geometries do not show the political borders of Swiss municipalities, but the so-called "productive"